-12.13.
-Evidence of Site Control
+13. Evidence of Site Control

 The application must comply with the following.
 Any updates to site control documents must be submitted with the Final Application.

-All forms of site control may not expire within six months of the Proposal and Final Application.
+At proposal, all forms of site control, including extension options, must not expire within six months.